podhustlr/jobs/open/full-stack-developer.md

 ### Qualifications

-- Fluent in Javascript, HTML, CSS, Python and NoSQL databases
+- Fluent in Javascript, HTML, CSS, Python and GraphQL
 - Ability to indepedently write, test and ship software to thousands of users
 - Built and shipped applications with Vue
 - Preferred: experience with GitHub CI platform and containers